maplibre/font-maker/README.md

 # sdf-glyph-tool

+Generates Signed Distance Field fonts for use in MapLibre GL, Mapbox GL, etc.

+Simply upload a font and convert; it runs 100% client-side via WebAssembly.

 There is as little code here as possible, most of it is taken from [node-fontnik](https://github.com/mapbox/node-fontnik).

 ## Usage

-    creates 0-255.pbf, 255-511.pbf, etc. in the "Noto" output directory. sdf-glyph Noto Noto-unhinted/NotoSans-Regular.ttf
+Go to the web app at [protomaps.github.io/sdf-glyph-tool/](https://protomaps.github.io/sdf-glyph-tool/) and upload your file.

 ## Installation

-Requires freetype and protobuf version 3 to be installed on your system.
+Requires emsdk, freetype and boost to be on your system.

     git submodule init
-    cmake .
-    make
-    protoc glyphs.proto --cpp_out=.
+    ./build.sh

 ## Variants